-The Broadcast interviewed our Clinical Director, Emily Sonier, to discuss the public’s growing fascination with the surrogacy process.
+The Broadcast interviewed Circle Surrogacy Clinical Director, Emily Sonier, to discuss the public’s growing fascination with the surrogacy process.
 The article, Everything You Need to Know About Surrogacy, points to the recent surge in celebrity surrogacy journeys as the catalyst to the public’s interest.

 Author Carrie Murphy writes, “Sarah Jessica Parker, Jimmy Fallon, and Michael Jackson don’t necessarily seem like they have much in common at first blush, but these three celebrities do share one important quality: all of them became parents through surrogacy.
 Although knowledge of surrogacy as a family-building option is increasing due to high-profile celebrity parents (Kim Kardashian West has reportedly hired a surrogate to carry her third child), the ins and outs of the surrogacy process are still pretty mysterious to most people.”